Xingyang Yu

 Long-term research visit in the Department of Physics and Astronomy, collaborating on generalized symmetries, non-invertible symmetries, SymTFTs, and brane engineering.

-My work in theoretical physics focuses on generalized global symmetries, non-invertible symmetries, SymTFTs, anomalies, dualities, and string-theoretic constructions of quantum field theories.
-I am particularly interested in how categorical and topological structures organize quantum field theory data.
+Generalized and non-invertible symmetries, SymTFTs, anomalies, dualities, and string-theoretic constructions of quantum field theories — with a focus on how categorical and topological structures organize quantum field theory data.

-A broader research question: can concepts and organizing principles from theoretical physics — renormalization group flow, effective theories, phase structure, symmetries, constraints, and coarse-graining — help build conceptual and mathematical frameworks for AI systems?
+Asking whether concepts and organizing principles from theoretical physics can help formulate conceptual and mathematical frameworks for AI systems.

 Selected Work